HBPVIS/zeq/doc/feature/httpServerREST.md

 None, cppnetlib 0.13 already offers the required functionality.

+# Proposition #1

 ## API

-To fullfill the abovementioned requirements with minimal API changes, we propose a generic interface as follows:
+To fullfill the requirements with minimal API changes, we propose a generic interface as follows:

     namespace zeroeq
     {